SuperFluffy/rust-freude/README.md

 The `freude` crate will provide steppers and integrators to solve ODEs (ordinary differential equations).
 It is inspired by `boost::numeric::odeint`.
-At the moment it is very, very basic and only supports the explicit 4-th order Runge Kutta (RK4) method.
+At the moment it only supports the explicit, fixed-step Euler, Heun, and 4-th order Runge Kutta (RK4) methods.

 ## Todo